 Being curious, I did some research online and found several books on pet massage and one specifically on, Reflexology for Cats.
 There was even an interesting diagram of cat paws with reflexology points mapped on it.

-I haven’t read this book myself, but it looks like the main premise is that massage is beneficial for your pet.
+Unfortunately, it looks like this book is no longer available, but the main premise is that massage is beneficial for your pet.
 This makes a lot of sense because the most healing energy of all is LOVE :).

 One of my clients today remarked that every culture has Reiki, it’s just called different things.
 He gave the example of a mother cuddling her baby.
 She’s sharing her love energy with her child.
 Pets feel your love too and respond accordingly.